 Synthetic data can be generated in large quantities faster and cheaper than their counterparts and are used in many applications in AI development.
 As training material for AI models, they provide the data basis for new experimental use cases.
-In the Agri-Gaia project, the working groups of the DFKI research areas, Plan-based Robot Control and Marine Perception, have developed a new approach for detecting plastic waste in the environment, especially in agricultural settings.
+In the Agri-Gaia project, the research groups of the Plan-based Robot Control and Marine Perception research departments at DFKI have developed a new approach for detecting plastic waste in the environment, especially in agricultural settings.

 The SPAICER project aims to develop AI-based smart resilience services to generate comprehensible recommendations for action that enable decision-makers to initiate meaningful stabilization measures at an early stage.
-To increase resilience, smart services are offered on an open digital platform for companies - without them having to build up extensive AI expertise themselves or hand over their data sovereignty.
+These smart services are to be offered on an open digital platform.
+This means that companies can use them without having to build up extensive AI expertise or hand over their data sovereignty.

 With the "Hidden Problem Detector," the Smart Service Engineering research department demonstrates a model for identifying hidden problems in supply chains from the PAIRS (Privacy-Aware, Intelligent and Resilient CrisiS Management) project.
 PAIRS pursues the development of a learning platform for crisis management that combines AI and human intelligence.
 The AI hybrid technologies are designed to anticipate both the initial crisis event and the reactions of various actors in cross-domain data space to generate targeted recommendations for action.

-The exhibit uses the example of machining and laser cutting to show how outsourcing simulations and training to QA support models from numerics and ML.
+The exhibit uses machining and laser cutting as examples to show how offloading simulations and training into QS support models from numerics and ML.
 In this way, simulations are accelerated, and innovative simulation models are transferred to industrial practice in the first place.

 On the _KUBA modular production unit of the SmartFactory-KL, visitors can configure a model truck, the production of which starts immediately on-site.
 In parallel, the CO2 footprint, energy consumption, and material composition are tracked and displayed via the management shell.
 Many key technologies such as Digital Twins, Operational Safety Intelligence, 5G, Artificial Intelligence, Digital Product Passport, and Administrative Shell are visible at the SmartFactory-KL joint stand.

-The aim of the Open6GHub is to contribute to a global 6G harmonization process and standard in the European context that takes into account Germany's interests in terms of societal priorities (sustainability, climate protection, data protection, resilience) while strengthening the competitiveness of companies, technological sovereignty and the position of Germany and Europe in the international competition for 6G.
+The goal of the "Open6GHub" is to contribute to a global 6G harmonization process and standard in the European context that takes into account Germany's interests in terms of societal priorities (sustainability, Climate Action, data protection, resilience) while strengthening the competitiveness of companies, technological sovereignty, and the position of Germany and Europe in the international competition for 6G.

 Nature Robots develops autonomous robots for regenerative agriculture.
 Based on the self-built long-term autonomous monitoring robot Lero, the company creates temporally and spatially high-resolution, three-dimensional plant maps of crops and weeds, which are transferred into a monitoring interface for agronomists, farmers, and plant breeders.
 The AI and robotics systems allow use in natural and arbitrarily structured environments such as vegetable, fruit, and grape growing, as well as agroforestry, forestry, photovoltaic, and agro-photovoltaic environments.
 Nature Robots is a spin-off of DFKI and was founded in Osnabrück in January 2022.

-With Dr. Sebastian Pütz, DFKI Research Department Plan-based Robot Control & Managing Director Nature Robots GmbH
+Sven Lake, DFKI Research Department Plan-based Robot Control and Nature Robots